-Welcome to the Kate Valley Landfill, the most comprehensively engineered waste management facility in the South Island of New Zealand.
+Welcome to the Kate Valley Landfill and Gareth James Energy Park, the most comprehensively engineered waste management facility in the South Island of New Zealand.
 The 37-hectare site was designed and operates to the highest international standards, fully compliant with New Zealand landfill guidelines and the US Environmental Protection Agency and European Union standards for municipal waste landfills.

 Read on to learn how the Landfill was constructed, how environmental issues such as leachate, gas, and water are collected and managed onsite, and how the Landfill operates from the delivery of waste to compacting and safety.
 You can download our Kate Valley Landfill booklet here.